 - Everyone, age 2 and older, is required to wear masks indoors and outdoors for the entire service or event.
 Masks must be worn appropriately over the nose and mouth.
 Please note that clergy may remove their masks during services.

 - Seating will be spaced out, and arranged for social distancing, as indicated in the Church (e.g., 2-3 seats apart, rows left empty).
 Family groups may sit together.

 - The back doors to the Church will remain open during services.

 - Please observe social distancing, in entering and exiting, before, and following, services.
 When exiting, exit the building to greet and gather with friends.
 Please be respectful of physical distancing, spacing, when speaking with others, indoors or outside.

 There will be no shared meal, kiddush or oneg indoors at this time.
-As the summer progresses, we may host an outdoor oneg.

 Thank you for upholding our shared values of care and concern, and for respecting our highest value – the preservation of life – pikuach nefesh.